Kapil-Pathak/E1-246-Natural-Language-Understanding-2019--Assignment1/README.md

 For both tasks, first we need to create word embeddings as word embeddings are saved in .npy format and can not be uploaded on the github due to large size.

+For reproducbility of results word embedding of size 128 and 256 have been uploaded.